mjgasior/cracker_mobile/README.md

 - *(not yet migrated)* `google_maps_flutter` - plugin that provides a Google Maps widget
 - `graphql-flutter` - a package based on Apollo GraphQL client that allows an integration with a GraphQL server in Flutter
 - `http` - a composable, Future-based library for making HTTP requests published by the Dart Team
+- `json_annotation` - defines the annotations used by [json_serializable](https://pub.dev/packages/json_serializable) to create code for JSON serialization and deserialization
+- `json_serializable` - it is used to generate a class that allows deserialization of a JSON to a Dart class object by annotating it with `@JsonSerializable` and using the `build_runner` to autogenerate a class file

 ## Resources: